United States Bill of Rights

 The Sixth Amendment

-The seventh amendment protects the rights of the jury in any civil court case.
-The amendment states that any facts tried by the jury cannot be challenged by another court or person.
+The Seventh Amendment protects the right to a jury trial in civil cases and states that facts determined by the jury cannot be challenged by another court or person.

 The Ninth Amendment